 Information concerning the State, its financial condition, and its general obligation debt is included as APPENDIX A, which incorporates by reference Parts II and III of the 2024 Annual Report.
-APPENDIX A also makes updates and additions to Part II of the 2024 Annual Report, including but not limited to:
+APPENDIX A also makes updates and additions to Part II of the 2024 Annual Report, including:

-- Estimated General Fund condition statement for the 2024-25 fiscal year and estimated General Fund tax collections for the 2025-26 and 2026-27 fiscal years, as included in a report provided by the Legislative Fiscal Bureau (LFB) on January 29, 2025 (January 2025 LFB Report). - General Fund information for the 2024-25 fiscal year through January 31, 2025, which is presented on either a cash basis or an agency-recorded basis, and projected General Fund information for the remainder of the 2024-25 fiscal year, which is presented on a cash basis.
+- Estimated General Fund condition statement for the 2024-25 fiscal year and estimated General Fund tax collections for the 2025-26 and 2026-27 fiscal years, as included in a report provided by the Legislative Fiscal Bureau (LFB) on January 29, 2025 (January 2025 LFB Report). - General Fund information for the 2024-25 fiscal year through January 31, 2025, which is presented on either a cash basis or an agency-recorded basis, and projected General Fund information for the remainder of the 2024-25 fiscal year, which is presented on a cash basis. - Information about the executive budget for the 2025-27 biennium.